hipposareevil/books/README.md

 ### author
 Microservice to manage the complete set of Authors in the database.
 Operations include: add, list all, list single and delete.

+See [author.go](https://github.com/hipposareevil/books/blob/master/images/author/README.md) for more information.

-See [author](https://github.com/hipposareevil/books/blob/master/images/author/README.md) for more information.
+See *deprecated* [author](https://github.com/hipposareevil/books/blob/master/images/author/README.md) for more information.

 ### book
 Microservice to manage the complete set of Books in the database.
 Operations include; list, query, add, delete.

+Sett [book.go](https://github.com/hipposareevil/books/blob/master/images/book.go/README.md) for more information.

-See [book](https://github.com/hipposareevil/books/blob/master/images/book/README.md) for more information.
+See *deprecated* [book](https://github.com/hipposareevil/books/blob/master/images/book/README.md) for more information.

 ### user
 Microservice to manage users.
 A *user* is used to maintain a set of *user books*, which stores which books the user is cataloging, along with metadata, tags and a rating.
 In addition, a *user* is used to obtain an authorization token for authenticating against the various endpoints.